-Can a doctor refuse to prescribe you pain medication?
-This blog will answer that question and provide insight into how the Coleman Institute can help you detox from pain medication with the Coleman Method and live a life free of addiction.
+Can your doctor refuse to prescribe pain medication to treat chronic pain?
+Learn more and find out how the Coleman Institute in Richmond, VA, and our detox clinics around the country can help you detox from pain medication with the Coleman Method and live a life free of addiction.

 John is a 60-year-old man who was the victim of a motor vehicle accident in 1996 that left him with multiple injuries, including skull, vertebral and other bone fractures.
 He was hospitalized for several weeks.
 He had his entire face rebuilt and rods placed in his back while the doctor screwed other bones back together.

-John experienced severe pain, and— needless to say— because it was 1996, he was treated with a vast spectrum of pharmaceutical aids, including hydrocodone, oxycodone, and hydromorphone.
+John experienced severe acute and chronic pain, and— needless to say— because it was 1996, he was treated with a vast spectrum of prescription opioids, including hydrocodone, oxycodone, and hydromorphone.

-In the 1990’s doctors began to prescribe more opioid pain relievers, as they believed pain conditions were inadequately treated.
+In the 1990’s doctors began to prescribe more opioid pain relievers, as they believed certain types of pain were inadequately treated.
 As a registered nurse on a medical-surgical unit in the hospital, I was tasked with asking and documenting every patient's pain level.
 This measure was considered the "5th vital sign."
-As a result, great efforts were taken to help physicians overcome the fear of using opioids.
+As a result, great efforts were taken to help physicians overcome the fear of using prescription opioids for pain management.

 It worked.

-As opioids became more widely used and accepted, the unintended consequences of the increased non-medical use of opioids have taken their toll.
+As opioids became more widely used and accepted, the unintended consequences of the increased non-medical use of opiates have taken their toll, and opioid overdoses continue to mount.

 According to Psychiatry.org, "an estimated 3 to 19 percent of people who take prescription pain medications develop an addiction to them”.